 Normally researched and written within 2-5 years after advancement to candidacy under the guidance of the chosen dissertation advisor and committee.

 Residency and Time Limits

 The JDP is a residential program.
-Although a few courses are offered online, this is not a distance learning program and all students must be in residence until advancement to candidacy.
+Although a few courses are offered online, this is not a distance learning program and all students must be in residence for three years.
 Full-time status requires enrollment in at least eight credit hours per quarter, and the completion of course work, including comprehensive exams and the dissertation proposal, within 3 years.
-The dissertation may take from 2 to 4 years.
 All students have a 7-year time limit from the start of course work.
-Extensions beyond this may not exceed 10 years.